 Renny won a Manchester Evening News Best Supporting Actor award as an actor at the Royal Exchange, Manchester, and was nominated as The Stage’s Best Actor at the Edinburgh Festival.
 He has played some of the most demanding Shakespearian roles in the canon.
 He won the Dark Chat Best Director award for his production of Bare and, as a writer, won a coveted Scotsman Fringe First and The Michael Elliott prize in The Mobil Playwriting Competition.

-Renny Krupinski’s technical skills are far-reaching and include senior grade in Iwama style aikido, qualified fencing coach, all horse work including horse drawn vehicles, wrestling, boxing, bare-knuckle fighting, rapier, smallsword, broadsword, knife, quarterstaff, falls, blood tricks, lifting and throws.
-Constantly inventing new tricks he is often imitated but never equalled.
-As his business card says: Everything’s possible.
+Renny Krupinski’s technical skills are far-reaching and include: senior grade in Iwama style aikido, qualified fencing coach, wrestling, boxing, bare-knuckle fighting, rapier, smallsword, broadsword, knife, quarterstaff, falls, blood tricks, lifting and throws.
+Renny is a supremely experienced horseman with a practical working knowledge of horse drawn vehicles, horse archery, cavalry formation, jumps and dressage.

 Current and breaking news

 Regular & continuing TV work for:

 *Over 100 episodes as Fight Arranger for Emmerdale, ITV